modern-day-researcher/build-modern-day-researcher-BE/README.md

 ##### 401 (Unauthorized)
 >If you are not logged in, then endpoint will return an HTTP response with a status code `401` and a body as below.
 ```
-{
-  "error": true,
-  "message": "You are unathorized to view the content."
-}
+{ message: "No token provided.
+Please log in." }
 ```

 ---